SollyBunny/fm/README.md

 # fm
 A terminal file manager made in C
 Lots of inspiration took from [nnn](https://github.com/jarun/nnn/)
-This project is a WIP, it doesn't even compile right now xD
+This project is a WIP
 ## features
 (More like wishlist)
 * Nerd font icons